 2020 Tillman Scholar

 Sadia discovered her zest for education while serving in the military.
-Early on, she became a certified instructor and evaluator at an Air Force distributed common ground system.
-Later in her career, she led an interagency subject matter expert exchange on counter-violent extremism with the Department of Justice, the U.S. Defense Attache for Sri Lanka, and the Maldivian National Defense Force; and fully realized her enthusiasm for teaching.
+Early on, she became an Air Force instructor and evaluator.
+Later in her career, she led an interagency subject matter expert exchange on counter-violent extremism with the Department of Justice, the U.S. Defense Attache for Sri Lanka, and the Maldivian National Defense Force.

 As a mother, an Air Force reservist, and a military spouse, Sadia is enthusiastic about advocacy and education.
 She holds a master of education in special education, with a focus on autism spectrum disorders.
 She envisions serving individuals with disabilities—the world’s largest minority—through teaching, advocacy, and helping the most vulnerable communities access the services they deserve.